Teal Curve

 With the cleanest air in the world and a temperate climate suitable for growing a wide range of fruit and vegetables, Tasmania is an ideal location for an Ecovillage.

-With the Ecovillage in close proximity to the centre of Nubeena we have a walkable neighbourhood.
-This encourages us to walk rather than take the car (unless it's pouring with rain or we are doing a trolley load of shopping)!
+The Ecovillage is in close proximity to the centre of Nubeena so we have a walkable neighbourhood.
+This enables us to walk rather than take the car (unless it's pouring with rain or we are doing a trolley load of shopping)!

 In addition to the above Social Sustainability initiatives, other health related initiatives include: